 The following method uses an accelerometer on channel 1 as the initial control and a microphone on channel 2 as the response.
 The idea is to “capture” the spectrum of the response channel, make a new test profile, and then control the test using the microphone.

-This application is very useful in circuit board testing where HALT/HASS type testing is sometimes done with acoustic test systems.
-The first sample is tested with a lightweight accelerometer or laser vibrometer to get the desired vibration on the circuit board and then the sound profile is generated based on the microphone response.
-Once the sound profile required to produce the desired vibration is determined, the test technician can quickly remove and replace test samples without having to mount an accelerometer.
-This is a great test method for a high volume or production test environment.
+This application is applicable to circuit board testing, where an acoustic test system performs HALT/HASS-type testing.
+The first sample is tested with a lightweight accelerometer or laser vibrometer to achieve the desired vibration on the circuit board.
+Then, the sound profile is generated based on the microphone response.
+After the sound profile required to produce the desired vibration is determined, the test technician can quickly remove and replace test samples without needing to mount an accelerometer.
+This test method is ideal for a high volume or production test environment.

-- Again, while the test is running under acceleration control, the new test profile may be generated by clicking on the Test menu and selecting Generate Random Profile and then selecting From Ch2.
-Or, the shortcut of Ctrl+2 may be used.
-This functionality is part of the Random Import software option (not standard with RandomVIEW).
+While the test is running under acceleration control, create a new random test profile by selecting Test > Generate Random Profile > from Ch2.
+The shortcut Ctrl+2 is available for customers with the Random Import software (not standard with the Random software).

 The software will generate a breakpoint file using the current channel 2 data.
 The figure below shows the new test settings with the automatically generated breakpoint profile in the microphone units Pa^2/Hz.

 VibrationVIEW will also automatically select channel 2 as the control channel.

 The saved test profile can now run the vibration test with acoustic control on channel 2.

 This method of test profile generation is also helpful when an accelerometer cannot be placed on a certain area of the test item during testing, possibly due to applied heat or a component being electrically hot.
 Ch1 can initially be at the point of the desired vibration level and Ch2 can be an accelerometer or other sensor in a safe area that can be used as control later.